Rivers and streams

 The Awanui River and its tributaries drain the northern side of the Mangamuka Range and flow northwards through Kaitaia and across the Awanui flats to enter the Rangaunu Harbour at Unahi.

-The two main rivers feeding into Bream Bay drain a total area of 310 square kilometres.
-Most of the river flowing to the Waipu River drains from the Brynderwyn Ranges in the south through the Ahouroa, Waionehu and Waihoihoi Rivers.
-The Ruakaka river flows in an easterly direction draining an area half that of the Waipu river.
+These two main rivers feeding into Bream Bay drain a total area of 310 square kilometres.
+Most of the river flowing to the Waipū River drains from the Brynderwyn Ranges in the south through the Ahouroa, Waionehu and Waihoihoi Rivers.
+The Ruakaka River flows in an easterly direction, draining an area half that of the Waipū river.

 What lives in the river?